matteolavaggi/ml-brevo-for-elementor-pro/readme.txt

 = 1.4.0 - 2022-02-27 =
 * Elementor form fields shortcodes are now compatible
 * Added debugging when WP Debug is on
-* Added basic settings page where you can enter a global sendinblue API key
+* Added basic settings page where you can enter a global brevo API key
 * Possibility to use global or custom API key
 * Tested Elementor up to 3.5.5
 * Tested Elementor PRO up to 3.6.2